K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 2. The stopped Build Job's bar turns orange.
 ![068]

-***※	Stopping of Build Job is only available for administrators and pipeline Contributors with creation and execution authority.***
+***※	Stopping of Build Job is only permitted to administrators and pipeline Contributors with creation and execution authority.***

 ###### <div id='3-2-2-4-2-5'/> 3.2.2.4.2.5.
 Build Job Log/History